JustWhit3/key-manager/README.md

 At every login the user password is required and it is verified the matching among it and the user password of the configuration file, which for this occasion is decrypted using the previously mentioned algorithm and the saved key.

-Once a new password is added to the database, it is saved into a [Json](https://it.wikipedia.org/wiki/JavaScript_Object_Notation) file located into the `~/.key-manager_files/passwords` directory, which is created at the first app run.
+Once a new password is added to the database, it is saved into a [Json](https://it.wikipedia.org/wiki/JavaScript_Object_Notation) file located into the `passwords` directory (which lies in the application data directory, located in the system), which is created at the first app run.
 Every password sensitive data (username and password itself) is encrypted using the previous algorithm and the saved key.

 Once a password is displayed into the [password manager state](#password-manager-state) it is decrypted and shown in the corresponding interface so only the logged user can see it.
 Passwords reading is also protected with a toggle system.